andya17/geog323-wildlife-corridor/docs/report/analysis_plan.md

 ### Bias and threats to validity

-Given the research design and primary data to be collected and/or secondary data to be used, discuss common threats to validity and the approach to mitigating those threats, with an emphasis on geographic threats to validity.

 The main threat is boundary/edge effects, which can be mitigated by adding an extremely high cost to the land outside of the study site or buffering the start and end regions (for accumulated cost analysis).
 This is to avoid a pathway traveling around the study site.

 ### Data transformations